-- Sexual offences against both adults and children: This includes accessing indecent images of children on the internet. - Financial abuse: targeting of vulnerable adults for financial gain, for example, asking for money, the acceptance of large 'gifts' or offering to do a job for someone at an extortionate rate of pay.
+- Sexual offences against both adults and children: This includes accessing indecent images of children on the internet. - Financial abuse: targeting of adults at risk for financial gain, for example, asking for money, the acceptance of large 'gifts' or offering to do a job for someone at an extortionate rate of pay.